CSC-207/Bit-trees-and-Braille/README.md

 ## Classes
 ### BrailleASCIITables
-Take two command-line paramters, the first of which represents the target character set and the second of which represents the source characters, and translates the text.
+Take two command-line parameters, the first of which represents the target character set and the second of which represents the source characters, and translates the text.